ethereum/py-evm/docs/guides/evm/creating_opcodes.rst

 traditionally have an intrinsic gas cost associated with them.
-Py-EVM offers an abstraction which allows for decoupling of gas consumption from opcode logic which can be convenient for cases where an opcode's gas cost changes between different VM rules but it's logic remains constant.
+Py-EVM offers an abstraction which allows for decoupling of gas consumption from opcode logic which can be convenient for cases where an opcode's gas cost changes between different VM rules but its logic remains constant.

 .. py:function:: evm.vm.opcode.as_opcode(logic_fn, mnemonic, gas_cost)